"A Little Rough"

-On stage, Malina delivers an intoxicating fusion of funk- blues rock.
-Her latest record “Rock & Roll Baby” has set social media on fire with the funk-rock anthem “Kyotic,” which debuted at the top of the Billboard Twitter 140 chart at number 5, and Her hit single “Are you the one “landed at #32 on Billboard National RnB Airplay Chart.
+Moye has “the talent, the look, the energy, the whole package,” declares The Huffington Post.
+Seventeen Magazine states, “On stage, Malina delivers an intoxicating fusion of Funk, Rock, and Soul.”
+Her sophomore record Rock & Roll Baby was released in late 2014 and set social media on fire with the funk-rock anthem ”K-yotic,” which debuted at the top of the Billboard Twitter 140 chart at number 5.
+In 2016, Malina’s hit single “Are You The One” landed at no. 32 on the Billboard National R&B Airplay chart thanks to Sirius XM radio.
 Guitar World Magazine touts Rock & Roll Baby as “insanely good” with “a seductive passion and feel that Malina brings in her guitar playing.”
-The Examiner states “Moye is one of 10 national U.S. independent artists to see,” and Billboard Magazine calls her “K-yotic” collaboration with Bootsy Collins “explosive.”
+The Examiner states, “Moye is one of 10 national U.S. independent artists to see,” and Billboard Magazine calls her “K-yotic” collaboration with Bootsy Collins “explosive.”

-In 2011, Moye’s critically acclaimed LP “Diamonds & Guitars” reached number 35 on Amazon.com and iTunes respectively, showcasing an eclectic pallet of music while preserving its mainstream appeal.
-The album spawned two Billboard-charting songs “Girlfriend” (48) which also appeared in an episode of MTV The Hills and “Alone,” which landed on Billboard’s Hot R&B/Hip-Hop Songs at 93 and stayed on the chart for over six weeks.
+In 2011, Moye’s critically acclaimed LP Diamonds & Guitars reached number 35 on Amazon and iTunes respectively, showcasing an eclectic pallet of music while preserving its mainstream appeal.
+The album spawned two Billboard-charting songs “Girlfriend” (no. 48), which also appeared in an episode of MTV’s The Hills, and the single “Alone” which landed on Billboard’s Hot R&B/Hip-Hop Songs at no. 93 and stayed on the chart for over six weeks.
 “Alone” then remained in the top 10 for over 15 weeks on Billboard’s R&B/Hip-Hop chart.
-In 2012, Malina was the first female guitarist to join the Experience Hendrix Tour and appeared in the documentary “Stratmaster: The Greatest Guitar Story Ever Told.”
+In 2012, Malina was the first female guitarist to join the Experience Hendrix Tour and appeared in the documentary Stratmaster: The Greatest Guitar Story Ever Told.
 Abroad and stateside, Moye’s Diamond & Guitars tour served her as an opening act with Robin Thicke and legendary rock group Journey.